kritikrap/LoKr-to-LoRa-Converter/README.md

 Leave a space.
 Drag that problematic LoKr file (it should have a .safetensors extension) that you downloaded from Civitai to the terminal.
 Leave a space.
-Write Rank (The ideal rank for a standard FLUX LoRA is 32, 64, or 128) Press Enter.
+Write Rank (IMPORTANT: The ideal rank for a standard FLUX LoRA is 32, 64, or 128.
+But If LoKr has Unlimited Rank, you can try 256 or 512 ranks depending on how well your system can handle it.)
+Press Enter.
 What will happen?
 The script will run, solve the complex "Kronecker" mathematical blocks inside the file, and convert them into standard "Up/Down" LoRA blocks.
 When the process is finished, a new file named _fixed_lora.safetensors will be created next to the original file.